 MG: What makes your digital agency Click Champion unique?

-We service businesses of all sizes all over the globe.
+As an agency, we service businesses of all sizes all over the globe.
 To give you an idea of our client base, we’re working with a Newborn baby photographer who operates from her home studio, and we’re also managing an AdWords campaign for a bathroom plumbing supply company spending in excess of $1500 per day.
-In the end, we provide multiple services including SEO.
+In the end, we provide multiple digital marketing services including SEO.

 MG: Since you’ve helped a diversity of companies with SEO, how do you think small websites/startups can compete in SEO today?